 ERP's current rock stars

-In a recent report, Panorama Consulting Solutions identified 12 Top Manufacturing ERP vendors from a field of more than 200 vendors.
+In a 2018 report, Panorama Consulting Solutions identified 12 Top Manufacturing ERP vendors from a field of more than 200 vendors.
 They sorted the companies into three tiers:

 Panorama Consulting Solutions 3 ERP vendor tiers